DyRA: Portable Dynamic Resolution Adjustment Network for Existing Detectors: Dynamic Resolution Adjustment:

 \subsection{Overall Architecture}

-The overall architecture of the proposed technique is illustrated in \cref{fig:architecture}, in which {\nName} is placed between the input image and the original object detection neural network.
-Without {\nName}, the conventional detector would just predict the box locations and classes, i.e., $\mathcal{Y}$, directly from an input image $\mathcal{I}$ as follows:
+The overall architecture of the proposed technique is depicted in \cref{fig:architecture}, where \textit{\nName} is positioned between the input image and the original object detector.
+In the absence of \textit{\nName}, the detector $\mathbf{D}$ predicts box locations and classes directly from the input image $\mathcal{I}$ as $\mathcal{Y} = \mathbf{D}(\mathcal{I})$.
+The suggested methodology aims to enhance detection accuracy while taking a non-intrusive approach to prioritize portability.
+In other words, we keep \textit{\nName} agnostic to the original detector by modifying the input image $\mathcal{I}$ to $\mathcal{I}'$ for a better detection output, $\mathcal{Y}'$, where $\mathcal{Y}' = \mathbf{D}(\mathcal{I}')$.